Arncliffe - Bardwell Valley

 Arncliffe - Bardwell Valley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Arncliffe-Bardwell Valley has a high cultural diversity, with 49.3% of its population born overseas and 58.4% speaking a language other than English at home.
-Christianity is the main religion in Arncliffe-Bardwell Valley, making up 40.0% of people.
-Islam is overrepresented compared to Greater Sydney, comprising 21.6% versus 10.3%.
+Arncliffe-Bardwell Valley is among the most culturally diverse areas in Australia, with 49.3% of its population born overseas and 58.4% speaking a language other than English at home.
+Christianity is the predominant religion, making up 40.0% of people in Arncliffe-Bardwell Valley.
+However, Islam is significantly overrepresented at 21.6%, compared to Greater Sydney's average of 10.3%.

 Frequently Asked Questions - Diversity